chaos-mesh/website/docs/define-chaos-experiment-scope.md

         - basic-tikv-1
 ```

-### Physical Machine List
+### Physical Machine List Selector

-- Specifies the namespaces and list of the experiment's target PhysicalMachines.
+- Specifies the namespaces and list of the experiment's target `PhysicalMachines`.
 - Type of data: key-value pairs.
-The "keys" are the namespaces of the target PhysicalMachine and the "values" are the target PhysicalMachine list.
+The "keys" are the namespaces of the target `PhysicalMachine` and the "values" are the target `PhysicalMachine` list.
 - If you have specified this selector, Chaos Mesh will **ignore** other configured selectors.

 :::note